17 Unique Things to do in Condesa, Mexico City

 Walking Avenida Amsterdam

 Walk along Avenida Amsterdam, a leafy pathway in the middle of a quiet street circling Parque Mexico.
 The shaded walkway gives a great viewpoint on both sides of Art Deco buildings built in the 20s/30s, sidewalk cafes and quirky boutiques.
-There are so many unique buildings to looking at, that we now call it the "Art Deco ring".
+There are so many unique buildings to look at, that we now call it "Art Deco ring".

 2. Enjoy a leisurely breakfast overlooking the park at Maque